 Blue / Neon Yellow Joy-Con

-Releasing alongside the purple/orange set is this contrasting set of blue and neon yellow controllers.
+This contrasting set of blue and neon yellow controllers came alongside the purple/orange set.
 The neon yellow Joy-Con are usually found as a same-colour set, so having one thrown in with a non-neon Joy-Con makes this option one of the more standout combinations.
 Have at it.

 Flashy Neon Yellow Nintendo Switch Joy-Con